Awards Information

 The Educators’ Trust

 The Trust makes awards to individual educators, celebrating outstanding innovation and excellence in educational practice at all levels of education and in all settings in which learning takes place.
-Our choice of the term ‘educator’ is deliberately inclusive, to cover all those professionals who contribute to creating a stimulating, diverse and supportive environment in which people learn and enrich their lives – teachers, lecturers, trainers, coaches, instructors, mentors.
+Our choice of the term ‘educator’ is deliberately inclusive, to cover all those professionals who contribute to creating a stimulating, diverse and supportive environment in which people learn and enrich their lives – teachers, lecturers, trainers, coaches, instructors, and mentors.

 The awards are open to full-time, part-time educators or self-employed practitioners, employed by any educational establishment that supports learning.